orbeon/orbeon-forms-doc/form-builder/formulas-inspector.md

 ### Basics

-Each row shows a formula.
+Each row shows a form control.
 The columns are as follows:

 1. Position of the result in the list of results
-2. Name of the control in Form Builder
+2. Control name as defined in Form Builder
 3. Formula
-4. Variable dependencies (see below)
+4. Control dependencies (see below)
-5. Datatype associated with the form control
+5. Control datatype as defined in Form Builder
 6. Control value if present
 7. Path dependencies (see below)

+There are several benefits to seeing all the formulas in this overview:

+- You can see how many formulas you have in your form.
+- You can quickly check them for correctness.
+- You can see if the values they use have the correct datatype.

+And so on!

-### Variable dependencies
+### Control dependencies

-A formula can [refer to control values](formulas.md#referring-to-control-values-from-formulas) using the notation `$foo` where `foo` is the control name.
-A formula that refers to other controls via this notation lists these dependencies in the *Control dependencies* column.
+A formula can [refer to control values](formulas.md#referring-to-control-values-from-formulas) using the variable notation `$foo` where `foo` is the control name.
+A formula that refers to other controls with this notation lists these dependencies in the *Control dependencies* column.

 In addition, when selecting a given row in the results table, the row highlights, and up to four other different colors are used to highlight variable dependencies: